muratk5n/thirdwave/en/README.md

 Canadian Greens need a little disrupting.
 They are stuck on 2010s Dem shitlib playbook - being audacious on hopeful sounding shit.
-If it sounds audacious it must have merit, so it needs to spur you to grind nmore.
-Sprinkle a little 'grassroots imploring' to cover your ass, you are done.
+If it sounds audacious it's a sign you must grind it.
+Sprinkle a little 'grassroots imploration' to cover your ass, you are done.
 Politics of the future my friend.

 "@wyldcdn